 Online reputation management is key to leveraging social proof.

-Once a user leaves a review, a testimonial, or a comment, try to reply in a timely manner, even if it’s just to briefly say thanks.
+Once a buyer leaves a review, a customer testimonial, or a comment, try to reply in a timely manner, even if it’s just to briefly say thanks.

 5. Use numbers in CTAs